Traveling Safely with Your Dog: What You Need to Know

 Understanding Highway Code Rule 57

-According to Rule 57 of the Highway Code, drivers must ensure that dogs and other pets are suitably restrained while travelling in a vehicle.
-This can be done using a seat belt harness, pet carrier, dog crate, or dog guard.
-The goal is to keep pets from distracting the driver and to prevent injuries during sudden stops or collisions.
+According to Rule 57 of the Highway Code, drivers must ensure that dogs and other pets are suitably restrained while traveling in a vehicle.
+This can be achieved using:

 Penalties for Unrestrained Dogs

-❌ Fines of up to £5,000
+• Fines of up to £5,000

-❌ Penalty points on your driving licence
+• Penalty points on your driving license

-❌ Being charged with dangerous driving in severe cases
+• Charges of dangerous driving in severe cases

 How Insurance is Affected